-15(a) Credit risk
+16(a) Credit risk

 Credit risk arises on the individual loans within the mortgage portfolio which are secured on the underlying residential properties.
 Mortgage loans are no longer offered by the Company.
-The maximum loan-to-value of the original advances was 25% and the credit risk is considered to be low.
-The mortgage balances are monitored as part of the HBOS plc Group impairment process but no impairment provision is considered to be necessary at 31 December 2006 (2005. nil.).
+The maximum loan-to-value of the original advances was 75% and the credit risk is considered to be low.
+The mortgage balances are monitored as part of the HBOS plc Group impairment process but no impairment provision is considered to be necessary at 31 December 2006.
 The maximum exposure to credit risk is represented by the carrying amount of the mortgages.

 The Company has no exposure to credit risk on the shared appreciation.
-In accordance with the legal documents, only amounts actually received by the Company from the borrower are required to be paid over to the Note holders and swap provider.
+In accordance with the legal documents, only amounts actually received by the Company from the borrower are required to be paid over to the Note holders.

-15(b) Interest rate risk
+16(b) Interest rate risk

 Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time.
 The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
+Mortgages have been issued at 5.75% per annum and interest is payable to Note holders at a rate of 4.2% per annum until February 2027 and thereafter at a rate of 5.2% per annum.
+Both the mortgage portfolio and the Notes issued by the Company are exposed to fair value interest rate risk as they carry fixed interest rates.